Hackerjedi666/CybersecNotes/ejpt/README.md

 PsExec is a lightweight telnet replacement developed by microsoft.
 It can be used for authentication by SMB.

+Typical attack would be brute forcing username and password and then using psexec for the authentication.

 eg lab:
 flag: e0da81a9cd42b261bc9b90d15f780433